 In the following, examples of activities undertaken in the context of the SIDS Platform during 2008-2009 are discussed, listed in order of the seven expected results.
+Focus has been placed on implementation up to the end of 2009 in order to match the period considered by the high-level review of the Mauritius Strategy (2005-2009).
 Not all activities are mentioned - the range and breadth of UNESCO's contributions to SIDS are too numerous to all be included here.
 The table on the Platform's achievements (available online) provides a more comprehensive listing of activities than space will allow for here.
+The table also contains information on the Platform's activities during the first half of 2010, as reported on in the Executive Board document 185 EX/4.

-o Interlinked environmental and sociocultural change in SIDS documented and policy frameworks, modalities and tools for sustainable island living identified, shared and applied within and across SIDS regions
+Interlinked environmental and sociocultural change in SIDS documented and policy frameworks, modalities and tools for sustainable island living identified, shared and applied within and across SIDS regions

 Under this expected result, key activities included the intersectoral (SC/ED) Sandwatch initiative (www.sandwatch.org).
 Sandwatch provides a framework for children, youth and adults in schools and local communities to work together to critically evaluate the problems and conflicts facing their coastal environments, with particular emphasis on climate change adaptation.
-Actively supported by several UNESCO field offices world-wide and a key project for the Associated Schools Project Network, Sandwatch is active in more than 40 countries world-wide - 20 of which are SIDS.
-With support from the Government of Denmark through a Funds-in-Trust agreement, UNESCO and the Sandwatch Foundation implement a series of activities aimed at strengthening and developing use of Sandwatch as a resource for climate change education.
+Actively supported by several UNESCO field offices worldwide and a key project for the Associated Schools Project Network, Sandwatch is active in more than 40 countries worldwide - 20 of which are SIDS.
+With support from the Government of Denmark through a funds-in-trust agreement, UNESCO and the Sandwatch Foundation implement a series of activities aimed at strengthening and developing use of Sandwatch as a resource for climate change education.
 Project activities include the development of a new edition of the Sandwatch manual - the main resource for participation in Sandwatch activities published by UNESCO in English, French and Spanish - incorporating material relating to observation of and adaptation to climate change.
 Also under development is a Sandwatch-climate change web-based database that will allow Sandwatch teams to upload their observations and data, thereby allowing them to contribute to a global monitoring network based on local observations.
 Sandwatch has been integrated into the formal school curriculum in the Cook Islands, while interest in such integration has been expressed by Grenada.
 It is expected that additional countries will seek the integration of the programme into the national curriculum in the coming years.